 Ninety-three percent of online experiences begin with a search engine. (source) So chances are that you have done a few internet searches in your day.
 Probably even today!

-In all of your searching, have you noticed how much Google and other search engines have improved over the years?
-Used to be that you’d sort through pages of suggestions before you could find an answer to your question.
-Now, Google can frequently find you the answer without you having to click through anything else.
+Have you noticed how much Google and other search engines have improved over the years?
+Once we had to sort through pages of information to find what we were looking for.
+Now, Google can find you the answer to just about any question in no time flat.

-Search engine evaluator jobs involve doing searches of terms to judge the quality of the results you receive.
-The goal is to improve user experience and make sure they are getting the best results for the terms they enter into a search bar.
+People in a Search engine evaluator position evaluate internet search items using certain terms, words, or phrases.
+Then you’ll judge the quality of the results you receive.
+The goal is to improve user experience to make sure people are getting the best results for words they enter into a search bar or search for using their voice.

-You can work from home in your PJs.
+You can work at home in your PJs.
+It’s hard to beat a home based job!

 The work is extremely flexible.
 When you’re ready to work, you log in.
 You choose the task you want to complete from a long list.
 When you finish that task, you decide if you have time to do another.
 If not, you quit.